Why Dishwasher Keeps Tripping Breaker? [SOLVED] – Let’s Fix It

 If a heating element is damaged, it could become a safety hazard.
 In some cases, it might draw too much power and cause a breaker to trip.

-See also Bosch Dishwasher Error Code E1 [SOLVED] - Let's Fix It
+See also [SOLVED] LG Dishwasher nE Error Code - KCSCFM Repair

 Dishwasher heating elements don’t last forever.
 They’re meant to be replaced at intervals — typically every few years, according to manufacturers’ service manuals.
 When your dishwasher’s heating element needs replacing, head to the manufacturer’s website, and search for your dishwasher model.
 On the site, you should find a page that includes a list of compatible heating components, along with a link to purchase them.